kevnk/feedbackflow/README.md

 - Response handling
 - Integration examples (feedback buttons, forms)
 - Best practices

+If you already have a `.github/copilot-instructions.md` file, the `ff` command will intelligently merge the FeedbackFlow information with your existing instructions instead of overwriting them.

 These files make it easier for AI assistants to help you integrate FeedbackFlow into your websites.